WladHD/ControlledPlantGrowth/README.md

 - Select how much time maximally has to pass in order for the plant type to fully mature.
 - Plants that have multiple steps of growth (f. e. wheat) will grow continuously for immersive gameplay.
 - Random ticks / "natural growth" is by default enabled to allow a more random growth (can be turned off).
-- A player does not have to be in the chunk for the plants to grow
+- A player does not have to be in the chunk for the plants to grow.
-- The plugin does not keep the chunk loaded like a chunk loader, making it more efficient.
+- The plugin does not load chunks, making it resource friendly.

 ### Supported Plants

+Supported Plants
 - Wheat
 - Beetroot
 - Potatoes